-Consideration should be given to determining the actual value of volunteers within the health sector as well as the return on investment, as this would provide a clearer picture about the worth of our volunteer programs and their contribution to our health services and our communities.
+Consideration should be given to determining the actual value of volunteers within the health sector as well as the return on investment, as this would provide a clearer picture about the worth of our volunteers and the volunteer programs contribution to our health services, our volunteers and the communities both serve.

 How many volunteer staff are working in the volunteer department?
 Total volunteer staff working in Volunteer Departments

-Graph taken from the 2019 LOHVE Benchmark - based on the 2018 Calendar year.
+Graph taken from the 2020 LOHVE Benchmark - based on the 2019 Calendar year.